dotnet/docs/docs/framework/data/adonet/single-table-queries-linq-to-dataset.md

  [!code-csharp[DP LINQ to DataSet Examples#Where1](../../../../samples/snippets/csharp/VS_Snippets_ADO.NET/DP LINQ to DataSet Examples/CS/Program.cs#where1)]
  [!code-vb[DP LINQ to DataSet Examples#Where1](../../../../samples/snippets/visualbasic/VS_Snippets_ADO.NET/DP LINQ to DataSet Examples/VB/Module1.vb#where1)]

- The local variable query is initialized with a query expression, which operates on one or more information sources by applying one or more query operators from either the standard query operators or, in the case of [!INCLUDE[linq_dataset](../../../../includes/linq-dataset-md.md)], operators specific to the <xref:System.Data.DataSet> class.
+ The local variable query is initialized with a query expression, which operates on one or more information sources by applying one or more query operators from either the standard query operators or, in the case of LINQ to DataSet, operators specific to the <xref:System.Data.DataSet> class.
 The query expression in the previous example uses two of the standard query operators: `Where` and `Select`.

  The `Where` clause filters the sequence based on a condition, in this case that the `OnlineOrderFlag` is set to `true`.
 The `Select` operator allocates and returns an enumerable object that captures the arguments passed to the operator.
 In this above example, an anonymous type is created with three properties: `SalesOrderID`, `OrderDate`, and `SalesOrderNumber`.
 The values of these three properties are set to the values of the `SalesOrderID`, `OrderDate`, and `SalesOrderNumber` columns from the `SalesOrderHeader` table.